These jobs are best done during warm months, so make them part of your regular spring home maintenance routine.

 In recent years, we’ve become more aware of the potential danger mosquitoes can pose to our health.
 West Nile virus and Zika virus are just the latest diseases caused by these winged pests.

 The best way to prevent mosquitoes around your home is simply by getting rid of any standing water.
-Walk around your property (and peek at your neighbours).
-If you see anything or any area where water stands, fix it, tip it, get rid of it or maintain it regularly.
+Walk around your property; if you see anything or any area where water stands, fix it, tip it, get rid of it or maintain it regularly.

 Check screen doors and windows